tylerwooten/deepracer-for-cloud-setup/cloudformation-drfc-template.md

 # Set environment variables:
 Set the following variables up:  \n
-BASE_STACK_NAME = the name of your base stack containing only letters, numbers, and dashes  \n YOUR_MACHINES_IP = the IPV4 of the machine you are using to access the ec2 instance (https://whatismyip.host/)   \n RULE_NUMBER = pick a random 4 digit number that does not collide with your VPC ACL's rule numbers  \n EC2_STACK_NAME = the name of your base stack containing only letters, numbers, and dashes  \n
+BASE_STACK_NAME = the name of your base stack containing only letters, numbers, and dashes
+YOUR_MACHINES_IP = the IPV4 of the machine you are using to access the ec2 instance (https://whatismyip.host/)
+RULE_NUMBER = pick a random 4 digit number that does not collide with your VPC ACL's rule numbers
+EC2_STACK_NAME = the name of your base stack containing only letters, numbers, and dashes

 EXAMPLE:
 ```